tm-a-t/TGPy/guide/docs/index.md

 **[Reference:](/reference/builtins/)** List of TGPy objects and settings.

 Learning for the first time?
-Read the pages one by one by clicking the "Next" button in the bottom.
+Read the pages one by one by clicking the «Next» button in the bottom.

 You can also skip pages using the menu on the left.